Pulse Oximetry and Capnography for Home Use

 Innovations in Respiratory Monitoring

-Future developments in respiratory monitoring may include wireless and wearable technologies that allow for continuous patient monitoring without the constraints of traditional wired systems.
+Future developments in respiratory monitoring could include wireless and wearable devices, which offer continuous assessment without traditional wired systems.
+Visit our article on advances in patient care technology for more insights.

 The Role of Data Analytics